 Difficulty With Interpersonal Functioning & Conflict Resolution

 Parents with BPD can be hot-tempered and explosive around their children.
-Some children will fight back similarly; others become more submissive and people-pleasing in an attempt to get on their parents’ good side.
+Some children will fight back similarly; others become more submissive and people-pleasing to get on their parents’ good side.

 Conflict can become challenging in adult life.
 These children may not see any examples of healthy arguing or conflict resolution.
-They may fall into extreme mindsets where either everything becomes an argument or conflict must be avoided at all costs.
+They may fall into extreme mindsets where everything becomes an argument or conflict they must avoid.

 Your Own Parenting & Parent/Child Relationships